csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

 **Your partner cannot ask you to sign any legal agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**

 Briefly describe which option you have agreed to.
+TBD!!!

 ----